dudzpedra/react-memory-game/README.md

-# Getting Started with Create React App
+# React Memory Game

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was developed for my 3 year old daughter, to enjoy playing while learning english!

 ## Available Scripts